 Bruce Howard is Executive VP for the development, pursuit and award of game-changing new programs and projects in addition to driving improvement and consistency across the organization in the execution of large programs and projects at MWH Global.

 Howard has more than 40 years of international engineering, program and construction management experience.
-He joined MWH in 2002 as director of global program management services and was most recently president of Government and Infrastructure, providing strategic direction of MWH water and engery services in the Americas.
+He joined MWH in 2002 as director of global program management services and was most recently president of Government and Infrastructure, providing strategic direction of MWH water and energy services in the Americas.
 Prior to MWH, he was a vice president at IT Group, Inc. Howard is a retired colonel with the United States Army and spent 26 years with the U.S. Army Corps of Engineers

 Through extensive international engineering experience, Howard holds a passion for learning about communities across the globe.
-He is committed to ensure the organization, are responsible stewards of the earth's natural resources, provides top quality services to both clients and communities.
-As managing director for the AMP3 program in the U.K., a multi-billion dollar wet infrastructure program with more than 1,100 individual projects, he has been instrumental in developing tools and processes benefitting all MWH clients.
+He is committed to ensure the organization, are responsible stewards of the earth’s natural resources, provides top quality services to both clients and communities.
+As managing director for the AMP3 program in the U.K., a multi-billion dollar water infrastructure program with more than 1,100 individual projects, he has been instrumental in developing tools and processes benefitting all MWH clients.